BigJammes/Sylvania-Info/content/Sylvania!/Other Parties/The Dawnshard Vanguard.md

 (Female Half-Elf Druid): A wild and free-spirited guardian of nature, able to shapeshift into majestic Essian creatures.
 Her staff blooms with flowers during combat.

 # **Sovan Emberlight**
-(Nonbinary Tiefling Wizard): A calm and strategic spellcaster, wielding powerful divination magic.
+(Male Tiefling Wizard): A calm and strategic spellcaster, wielding powerful divination magic.
 Their cloak shimmers faintly with starlight, marking their celestial alignment.